xamarin/xamarin-forms-samples/UserInterface/SliderDemos/README.md

 ---
 name: Slider Demos
-description: 'This program demonstrates the Xamarin.Forms Slider in code, XAML with code-behind, and XAML data-binding scenarios. '
+description: This program demonstrates the Xamarin.Forms Slider in code, XAML with code-behind, and XAML data-binding scenarios.
 topic: sample
 languages:
 - csharp